How gum disease affects the overall success of your dental implant treatment and if we can place dental implants at all.

 Ultimately, this is the worst of all the gum disease stages.
 This is because it causes the most destruction to your gums and bones.

-The tissues that hold and connect teeth begin to deteriorate, and patients are likely to experience severe pain and bad breath.
+The tissues that hold and connect teeth begin to deteriorate, and patients will likely experience severe pain and bad breath.

 It is at this point that you are likely to lose your teeth.